 With simple word choices, explore what kind of personality you have and how other people see you.
-Then generate an opposite type of person and role play behaviour that is unusual or usually not permitted.
+Then generate an opposite type of person and role play behaviour that is unusual for you.
 Warning: this adventure sometimes prompts kids to (pretend) to do things that might appear 'naughty'!